i love valentine's day. i love how it transforms the thought of february into all things sweet and happy.

 it wasn't until we were around the table at my mom's house and my mom mentioned how much she loved valentines day that Will piped in, "i love valentines day too. especially when mom yells at us."
 It was then that i saw the mirror go up.

-while what i had yelled said was true, it wasn't said in love, it wasn't said in humility or grace or patience. i was telling them what i needed to make my life at that moment easier.
+yelled said was true, it wasn't said in love, it wasn't said in humility or grace or patience. i was telling them what i needed to make my life at that moment easier.

 i wanted something in return for the sweet mama that i had been. :S